AteCastillo/simple_shell/README.md

 - main.c:
   - _prompt - to print the prompt ($)
-  - main - entry point to the shell.
+  - main - entry point to the she.

 - string_funtions.c: contains functions to work with strings:
   - _strlen - to get the length of a string.